Abid2k/Diabetes-Sev-Prediction/README.md

 ## Data

 The project uses two datasets, 'diabetes.csv' and 'diabetes1.csv', which should be placed in the same directory as your code.
-These datasets are merged into 'merged_diabetes_data.csv' for analysis and modeling.
+These datasets are merged into 'merged_diabetes_data.csv' for analysis and modeling..

 ## Data Preprocessing